Huawei Honor Band 4 and Band 3 Pro appear with heartrate, color screens

 Looking for a new fitness tracker?
-Huawei may have up to three on the way.
+Huawei may have up to three of them on the way.

 The first is the Huawei Honor Band 4.
 Huawei announced the Honor Band 4 at an event on Sept.
 5 in China.
-The wearable has an AMOLED display, tracks your heartrate, is water resistant up to 50 meters and is advertised as having a 14-day battery life with normal use.
+The wearable has an AMOLED display, tracks your heartrate, is water resistant down to 50 meters, and is advertised as having a 14-day battery life with normal use.
 It's also the first Huawei Band to come with a color screen.

 The Honor Band 4 will go on sale on Sept.
 20 for 199 yuan (about $29, £23 or AU$41).
 Yes, Huawei's bands can be relatively inexpensive.